-In April 2007, Nasdaq granted our request to be transfer our the listing of our common stock from the Nasdaq Global Market to the Nasdaq Capital Market.
+In April 2007, Nasdaq granted our request to transfer the listing of our common stock from the Nasdaq Global Market to the Nasdaq Capital Market.
 By transferring to the Nasdaq Capital Market, we are currently in compliance with all listing requirements.